-As described in Methods, our analysis also considered engagement metrics (views, likes, retweets, and replies) for Grok Reply posts, which we received as part of the response payload from our request to the \texttt{recent-search} endpoint.
+As described in Section \ref{sec:method}, our analysis also considered engagement metrics (views, likes, retweets, and replies) for Grok Reply posts, which we received as part of the response payload from our request to the \texttt{recent-search} endpoint.
 However, because we retrieved these posts just after they were posted, the engagement metrics received were usually very close to 0, and unlikely to reflect actual engagement with the model.
 We thus used the \texttt{tweet-lookup} endpoint to re-retrieve Grok Reply posts and associated engagement metrics 48 hours after first retrieving the posts.
-We successfully re-retrieve \newdatainfo{35,375 posts (85\%)}, as some posts had been deleted.
+We successfully re-retrieved \newdatainfo{35,375 posts (85\%)}, as some posts had been deleted.
 Manually spot-checking deleted posts, we found that in most cases, the Grok reply was deleted when the Grok Prompt post had also been deleted.

-\myparagraph{User Data (RQ3)} To understand how user characteristics inform Grok usage patterns and social roles, we collected profile data for the users who authored a Grok Prompt post in our dataset.
-We retrieved profile information from the \texttt{user-lookup} endpoint, requesting all user fields, though our analysis focuses on user activity metrics and user bios.
+\myparagraph{User Data (RQ3)} To understand how user characteristics inform Grok usage patterns and social roles, we collected profile data using the \texttt{user-lookup} endpoint for the users who authored a Grok Prompt post in our dataset.
 We collected \newdatainfo{31,111} user profiles, lower than the number of Grok Prompt posts in our data due to the suspension of some accounts, and the presence of multiple posts by some users.